rcode5/mojo_magick/README.md

 * moved to Popen3
 * added checks for Popen3 on windows
 * updated README to include info about submissions
+* probably no good for ruby 1.8.7 anymore

 #### Version 0.5.1